 While she loves conducting historical research and writing about her findings, her true passion is teaching.
 Her first teaching position was as an instructor at Appalachian State University, where she taught World Civilizations.
 Since then, she has taught history and geography to homeschoolers, both in co-ops and online.
-She loves teaching students how to research and write about history and geography.
-In addition to these subjects, she has also taught Russian language classes online.
-She has homeschooled her own children since 2003, two of whom are homeschool graduates pursuing college degrees on scholarship.
+In addition to these subjects, she has also taught Russian language classes online and offered private piano lessons in her home.
+She has homeschooled her own children since 2003, two of whom are homeschool graduates.

-Susan and her family live in upstate South Carolina.
-In addition to teaching history and geography, she enjoys music and has composed several pieces for choir and handbells, and has taught beginning piano.
+Susan and her family live in the mountains of North Carolina.
+In addition to teaching history and geography, she enjoys reading, gardening, and playing with her family pets.
 She loves her local church and seeks to grow as a follower of Christ.

 Foundations of World Geography